bougioukas/musicolor/README.md

 # musicolor
-Color scales to be used in ggplot generated from music album covers
+Color scales generated from music album covers ready to be used in ggplot

 ## Overview